Badgers and the Law

 Badgers are protected by a number of laws.
 Badgers may not be

-deliberately killed, persecuted or trapped except under licence.
+deliberately killed, persecuted or trapped except under licence from the

 Badger baiting (using dogs to fight a badger) has been outlawed since